Lilvutra/To-Trade-or-Not-to-Trade/README.md

 **When to use**: when you want all experts to remain active and learn from every batch.
 With an external regime probability vector (e.g. `[0.1, 0.7, 0.1, 0.1]` from a probabilistic classifier), soft routing naturally handles regime uncertainty by blending expert outputs proportionally.

-**Downside**: slightly slower (four forward passes instead of one) and the non-dominant experts receive zero gradient in practice when a one-hot is used, so they still specialise — just via a different code path than hard routing.
+**Downside**: slightly slower (four forward passes instead of one) and the non-dominant experts receive zero gradient in practice when a one-hot is used, so they still specialise — just via a different code path than hard routing(since currently we are use regime interger hardcoded)

 ---